openstack-archive/sahara/doc/source/userdoc/cdh_imagebuilder.rst

 images with Cloudera Express (now only 5.0.0, 5.3.0 5.4.0 and 5.5.0 versions
 are supported).

-Apache Hadoop.
 To simplify the task of building such images we use `Disk Image Builder <https://github.com/openstack/diskimage-builder>`_.

 `Disk Image Builder` builds disk images using elements.
 An element is a